newAM/nix-post-build-hook-queue/README.md

 There are two binaries, a server and a client, both running on the same system.

-The client binary is called in the `post-build-hook` in `nix.conf`, the server binary runs as a daemon.
+The client binary is called by `post-build-hook` in `nix.conf`, the server binary runs as a daemon.

 The client sends store paths to the server via unix domain socket.